robgas/android-lime-ready/README.md

 From a Terminal, run the emulator with ./start-emulator.sh (Only for the first time, if the sdcard image is not available, a new one will be created)

 Once Android boot is complete, open a shell directly from the terminal used to start the emulator (press any key to start) or with
-    adb shell
+'''adb shell '''